Tjaronn Chery: Queens Park Rangers

 On 20 July 2015, Chery moved from FC Groningen to Championship side Queens Park Rangers for an undisclosed fee on a three-year deal.
 Upon joining the club, Chery describe the move as "a dream come true" to play in England and was given a number eight shirt ahead of the season.
 Prior to the season, Chery was named by Sky Sports as one of the six players to watch.

-Chery made his competitive QPR debut in the first game of the 2015–16 Championship Season which resulted in a 2–0 defeat against Charlton Athletic, he started the game and was replaced by Jay Emmanuel-Thomas on the 71st minute.
+Chery made his competitive QPR debut in the first game of the 2015–16 Championship season, a 2–0 defeat against Charlton Athletic; he started the game and was replaced by Jay Emmanuel-Thomas in the 71st minute.
 He scored his first goals for the club when he scored twice against Rotherham United on 22 August 2015, followed up in the next game by scoring a winner against Huddersfield Town.
-It wasn't until on 3 October 2015 when he scored his fourth goal of the season, as well as, setting up one of the goals, in a 4–3 win over Bolton Wanderers.
+He scored his fourth goal of the season and set up another, in a 4–3 win over Bolton Wanderers on 3 October.
 Chery then ended four months drought without a goal when he scored in a 3–1 loss against rival's Fulham on 13 February 2016.
-Later in the 2015–16 season, Chery went on to score six more goals against Birmingham City, Derby County, Brentford, Middlesbrough and Leeds United.
-At the end of the 2015–16 season, Chery made forty–one appearances and scoring ten times, finishing a joint top–scorer with Charlie Austin, who left Queens Park Rangers during the season.
-Not only that, his performance this season earned him both Ray Jones Players’ Player of the Year and Junior Hoops’ Player of the Year.
-Following this, Chery reflected his first season at the club.
+Chery went on to score six more goals, against Birmingham City, Derby County, Brentford, Middlesbrough and Leeds United.
+Chery made 41 appearances and scored ten goals, finishing joint top–scorer with Charlie Austin, who left Queens Park Rangers during the season.
+His performance this season earned him both the Ray Jones Players' Player of the Year and Junior Hoops' Player of the Year awards.
+He reflected favourably on his first season at the club.

 The 2016–17 season saw Chery switching shirt to number ten, with new signing Jordan Cousins taking over number eight shirt.
 Chery started the season well when he scored three goals in five matches against Leeds United, Cardiff City and Barnsley.
-It wasn't until on 10 September 2016 when he scored from a free kick, in a 1–1 draw against Blackburn Rovers, a goal that saw him nominated for September's Goal of the Month.
-Chery continued to remain in the first team by the first half of the season before losing form and rejecting a new contract around late–December.
-Because of this, Chery announced his desire to leave Queens Park Rangers in the January transfer window and made no appearance after this.
-Chery went on to make 25 appearances scoring four times in the first half of the season at Queens Park Rangers.
+His free kick on 10 September 2016 in a 1–1 draw against Blackburn Rovers was nominated for September's Goal of the Month.
+Chery continued in the first team but lost form, rejected a new contract in late December, and announced his desire to leave in the January transfer window.
+He made 25 appearances and scored four times in the first half of the season.